Kumar-Sahani200/pdfchad/README.md

-# PDFCHAD - A Modern Fullstack SaaS-Platform
+# PDFCHAD - A Modern Fullstack SaaS-Platform by Kumar

 Built with the Next.js 13.5 App Router, tRPC, TypeScript, Prisma & Tailwind